How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

 How the Lymphatic System Impacts Skin Function

-The lymphatic system is part of your immune system.
-It includes:
+The lymphatic system is part of your immune system and a crucial network that includes

 • Lymph nodes